romainm13/crazyflie_ai/README.md

 - pip install -e .

 ### 2. Setup Crazyflie API (Robotics)

+*Note: The git repository of crazyflie-lib-python and crazyflie-fireware are already cloned in this repo to avoid any compatibility issues.*

 First install the **Crazyflie lib python**, still in the conda virtual environment.